I love Thai food & Pad See Ew is a favorite!!! I get it at my favorite Vegan Thai Restaurant in Chicago, but it’s nice to try at home.

 However, I was able to fly out of the city (the morning LGA opened) and fly home to Cincinnati for the weekend.
 I will be returning to the city tomorrow.
 I did this because without power, I had to significantly change my diet, and my parents and I were scared that the drastic change (to raw foods and lots of nuts) would trigger another flare.
 That, and it was actually cheaper to fly home then get a hotel room for a night!

 I have never seen Manhattan like this.
+It was seriously like something out of the movie, 2012.
 It…